-An easy chocolate cake that’s full of a hidden surprise: zucchini!
-This rich and fudgy chocolate zucchini cake will trick even the pickiest of kids into eating their veggies.
+An easy, moist chocolate cake made with a surprise ingredient: zucchini!
+This one-bowl, rich and fudgy chocolate zucchini cake will trick even the pickiest of kids into eating their veggies.

-My perfect chocolate cake is moist and rich, bursting with chocolate flavor, and easy to make.
+Perfect chocolate cake is moist and rich, bursting with chocolate flavor, and easy to make.
 I know zucchini may not sound very appealing inside chocolate cake, but this chocolate zucchini cake recipe will fool anyone who thinks vegetables don’t belong in desserts.
 If you’re interested in making this recipe as muffins, check out my Double Chocolate Zucchini Muffins.

 This chocolate chip zucchini cake is very adaptable.
 You can bake it in a loaf pan, a cake pan, or even a muffin tin.
 You can use either buttermilk, sour cream or yogurt to add additional moisture, using up any extra dairy products you have in your fridge.
 And depending on preference, you can even keep the peel on the zucchini.
 It’s an easy, one-bowl recipe that is a great way to use up any leftover summer zucchini.

-Before you begin making this double chocolate zucchini bread you’ll need to prep your zucchini so they don’t add too much moisture to the cake.
-If you skip this step, your cake will be gummy and it won’t have the right texture.
+Before you begin making this double chocolate zucchini bread you’ll need to prep your zucchini so it doesn’t add TOO much moisture to the cake.
+It’s important not to skip this step or else your cake will be too watery and have a gummy texture.

-Peeling the zucchini is an unnecessary step, but keep in mind if you don’t peel the zucchini there will be bits of green peel in the cake.
+Peeling the zucchini isn’t mandatory, but keep in mind if you don’t there will be bits of green peel in the cake.
 If you want your cake to not show the zucchini, then peel the zucchini (also peel them if they have a thick skin, often when they are old).

 Once your zucchini is prepped, the rest of this chocolate zucchini cake recipe comes together as quickly as your oven gets preheated to 350°F/180°C.